-- Generated a list of ~500 digital products and services supporting mental health
+- Generated a list of existing digital products and services supporting mental health

-- Deep dive on ~100 products and services to surface themes and insights
+- Deep dive on the most relevant products and services to surface themes and insights

-- Interviews with 31 internal stakeholders at Mind and 6 digital experts
+- Interviews with internal stakeholders at Mind as well as digital experts

-- Extensive desk research and creating ~40 case studies
+- Extensive desk research and creating a bank of case studies

 - Testing and validation involving stakeholders like people with lived experience and local Minds